imlauer/imlauer.github.io/index.md

 * Schools don't measure intelligence, they measure "alignment with their interests" and train you for "slavery".
 True prodigies, like programmers and chess masters, simply drop out. ( [Tsoding](https://www.youtube.com/embed/6Ptopme84Vw) ).
 School blocks real education.
 * Work is better than school ( [The toxic schooling system](https://digdeeper.love/articles/school.xhtml) )
-* Everyone oppresses everyone else: human existence itself is pure egoism.</li>
+* Everyone oppresses everyone else: human existence itself is pure egoism.
 * Google's self-driving cars?
 Fake, controlled by humans.
 Amazon's AI supermarkets?
 Also fake, staffed by 100 Indians.
 [Spotify](http://stallman.org/spotify.html) lies about song popularity, YouTube hides dislikes, and social media exists purely for mass espionage and selling ads to fellow scammers.
 Ex-Twitter show fake "trends".
 * As a natural leader, you have no need for validation from anyone.
 You view the entire education system as a manipulative tool designed to train "slaves" to constantly seek external approval.
 * Social media is a tool for mass espionage, addiction, and selling ads to exploit society.